9 Best Whale Watching Tours in Reykjavik

 • Means of transportation: the tour starts by bus, from your place of accommodation, to the port.
 From there on you will embark on a cruise.
 To go to the other sites of tourist interest you will go by equipped bus.

-6. Nights of sun and whale watching
+6. Sunny evenings and whale watching

-Sunny Nights| ©Hafsteinn Robertsson
+Sunny nights| ©Hafsteinn Robertsson

-Sunny Nights| ©Hafsteinn Robertsson
+Sunny nights| ©Hafsteinn Robertsson

 One of the things that will surprise you the most during this tour is the tranquility of the sea at night.
 In addition, the sun, which never completely hides, will help you to see the different marine species that abound in the open sea.
 During the experience you will have access to an audiovisual that will teach you interesting details about the marine life in this area of the planet.